 Niles is an unusual first name for males but a very prominent surname for all people (#4102 out of 150436, Top 3%).
 (2000 U.S. Demographics)

 Displayed below is a comparison of the statistics of Niles and corresponding names.
 Prominent varying forms of Niles listed in the Top 2000 are Neil (#655 a year ago), Nelson (#642), Niall and Nile (#1996).
-These relations of Niles were favored by parents 7 decades ago (median #577) and are somewhat less common today (#824, down 58%), with versions such as Neil becoming less in vogue.
+These relations of Niles were favored by parents 8 decades ago (median #1014) and are now much less common, with versions such as Neil becoming less in vogue.